Avani1994/TDAAndVisualizationMiceData/README.md

 1. `pip3 install -r requirements.txt`
 2. If you want to visualize the data you can simply run the python notebook - visualizeRawData.ipynb (make sure you have install Jupyter notebook for python 3 as well as ipykernel for python 3)

+Main scripts are in Folder src and I assume you will be running all below scripts inside the src, I have set paths relative to src folder.

 ##### Part 1 - generate parameterization
 Using intial data raw data in ./Mice_Dataset/BeiMiceTemp.xlsx
 * Step 1 is cleaning the Data